Ranking

 -

 Indomie Mi Goreng - These are fried Indonesian noodles, so they can’t technically be called ramen.
-There’s a regular kind, and a spicy kind.
-I recommend the spicy kind (it doesn’t hold a torch to Buldak heat, so don’t worry about it).
+There’s a regular kind, and a spicy kind, and some other variants.
+They are all equally good.
+I recommend the spicy kind (it doesn’t hold a torch to Buldak heat, so don’t worry about it) or the BBQ.
 These are about perfect.
 They pair well with egg and vegetables.
 You could probably slide in some beef or ham too.

 -